g0t4/ask-openai.nvim/README.md

 " turns into:
 :wall

+:run ls command and copy output into buffer<C-b>
+" turns into:
+:r !ls

 :shut it down... screw my work, I'm done with this POS<C-b>
-" turns into:
 :qa!

 :what is the current filetype?<C-b>